yanivharpaz/ACS-IL-Oracle-RDBMS-Data-Guard/README.md

 ## Prerequisites for the data guard creation

 * Open port between the servers (default 1521)
+* Oracle RDBMS software installed on both primary and standby
 * Copy the password file from the primary to the secondary ($ORACLE_HOME/dbs)

 ## Steps on the creation process